Mike Pellegrino

-Mike Pellegrino (born July 24, 1993) is an American professional football coach who is the nickels coach for the Buffalo Bills of the National Football League (NFL).
-Prior to joining the Bills, he previously served as the cornerbacks coach for the New England Patriots.
+Mike Pellegrino (born July 24, 1993) is an American professional football coach who is the secondary coach for the Philadelphia Eagles of the National Football League (NFL).
+Prior to joining the Eagles, he previously served as the nickels coach for the Buffalo Bills.
+He has also served as the cornerbacks coach for the New England Patriots.
 He is also a former professional lacrosse player.

 Personal life

 Mike Pellegrino grew up in Oakdale, New York where he attended Connetquot High School.
 He was a three sport athlete for the Thunderbirds, earning accolades in football, lacrosse and wrestling.
 Pellegrino was a two first team all-state running back, an Under Armor All-American long-stick midfielder, and an all-league wrestler.
 In 2010, Pellegrino rushed for 1,363 yards and 18 touchdowns earning him the Hansen award, given to Suffolk County's top football player.
 His outstanding play at lacrosse earned him a scholarship to Johns-Hopkins University.
 He is the son of Joseph and Kerri-ann Pellegrino, and he has one brother Joe.
+Mike married his wife Amanda in 2022.